namin/argument-debugger/README.md

 - [ad_debate.py](ad_debate.py): analyzes the debate frontier.
 - [logical_form.py](logical_form.py): encoding to First-Order Logic (FOL), with detecting using ASP and certification in Lean.
 See dedicated [tutorial](TUTORIAL_FOL.md).
 The `--lean` extension requires the [Lean](https://leanprover-community.github.io/) theorem prover via the `lean` command line program.
 - [argsem.py](argsem.py): from natural language to argumentation semantics; related files are [nl2apx.py](nl2apx.py), [af_clingo.py](af_clingo.py) and the alternative bare-bones solver [apxsolve.py](apxsolve.py).
 See dedicated tutorial [tutorial](TUTORIAL_AS.md).
+- [app](APP.md): a web app that integrates some of these functions.

 ## References